Phantom Brave

 is a tactical role-playing game for the PlayStation 2 video game console, developed and published by Nippon Ichi Software.
 It was released on January 22, 2004 in Japan, on August 31, 2004 in North America and on February 4, 2005 in Europe.
 The North American release was the first game published by NIS America.
 The game shipped in two "editions", Normal and Special.
 The Special edition came with a free soundtrack and shortened instruction manual.

 An expanded remake for the Wii console, titled Phantom Brave: We Meet Again, was released on March 12, 2009 in Japan.
 A North American release by NIS America was originally set for June, but was delayed to August 14 to include dual audio and as a result of manufacturing issues.
 In addition to the Wii game disc, NIS America included a DVD which contains official artwork and both animated and non-animated sprites.

 The game was ported to the PlayStation Portable with added features under the title Phantom Brave: The Hermuda Triangle.
 Siliconera teased gamers with a "puzzlehunt", giving them the quote "Maybe that means thank you?"
 This puzzlehunt eventually came to be the announcement that Phantom Brave: The Hermuda Triangle was set for release in North America and Europe.
 While US players got both PSN and UMD versions of the game, players in Europe were only offered the downloadable PSN version.

 The game was ported to Steam on July 25, 2016.
-The PC version has all of the added content in both The Hermuda Triangle and We Meet Again.
+The PC version has all of the added content in both We Meet Again and The Hermuda Triangle.
 It was also released on August 31, 2021 on Nintendo Switch and PC as part of the Prinny Presents NIS Classics Volume 1 compilation.
 A sequel, titled Phantom Brave: The Lost Hero, was released on January 30, 2025.
-A remaster of The Hermuda Triangle for PlayStation 5 was released on November 7th, 2024.
+A remaster of The Hermuda Triangle for PlayStation 5 was released on November 7, 2024.